csci430-os/assg02/README.md

 `ProcessSimulator.[cpp|hpp]` files respectively.
 You will mostly need to add code and functions to the `ProcessSimulator` class.
-You probably will not need to make any changes to the `ProcessState` type nor the `Process` class, though if you feel it makes your solution or approach easier, you can make changes or additions as needed to those classes.
+You probably will not need to make any changes to the `ProcessState` nor the `Process` class, though if you feel it makes your solution or approach easier, you can make changes or additions as needed to those classes.

-You should probably begin by familiarizing yourself with the `ProcessState` enumerated type that is give to you.
-This is a user defined data structure that simply defines an enumerated type of the valid process states that processes can be in in your simulation.
+You should begin by familiarizing yourself with the `ProcessState` enumerated type that is give to you.
+This is a user defined data structure that simply defines an enumerated type of the valid process states that processes can be in in the simulation.
 These correspond to the 3/5 process states from our textbook, e.g. `NEW, READY, RUNNING, BLOCKED` and `DONE`.
-For your simulation, processes will pretty much be in one of the `READY/RUNNING/BLOCKED` states.
+For your simulation, processes will mostly be in one of the `READY/RUNNING/BLOCKED` states.
 You will need to handle the creation of `NEW` processes, but in your simulation when a `NEW` process enters the system it should immediately be transitioned into a `READY` state and added to the end of the ready queue, so it will not stay in